Israeli airstrike kills 10 in Gaza as US envoy arrives for talks | DW | 15.05.2021

 In order to defuse tensions, Israel postponed the hearing on the case.

-On Monday, Hamas threatened to shoot rockets towards Jerusalem unless Israeli forces leave the Temple Mount.
-The group then launched rockets towards the city for the first time since the 2014 Gaza war.
+On Monday, Hamas threatened to shoot rockets towards Jerusalem unless Israeli forces leave the Temple Mount, a site revered by Muslims and Jews.
+Hamas then launched rockets towards the city for the first time since the 2014 Gaza war.

 In response, Israel began carrying out airstrikes on alleged Hamas-affiliated targets in Gaza, with the military operation dubbed "Operation Guardian of the Four Walls," in reference to Jerusalem.